4 Factors Driving Emerging Market Performance

 Developed Market Demand

-Many emerging market countries manufacture products and/or sell service to developed market economies.
+Many emerging market countries manufacture products and/or sell services to developed market economies.
 For instance, China makes all kinds of goods for the United States and Europe, while India has become a leading exporter of information technology services.
 A downturn in developed economies can, therefore, have a negative impact on emerging markets that rely on demand to bolster their economic growth.

 After the 2008 financial crisis, many developed countries have struggled to return to normal growth rates.
 But, things are finally turning around.
 The International Monetary Fund projects that global nominal gross domestic product (“GDP”) will exceed 5 percent in 2017, which represents the strongest growth rates since 2011.
 This could mark an end to years of weak developed country growth and could become a turning point for emerging market performance.